oliverius/logo/docs/part11.md

 expressionParser.parse(testTokens);
 ```

-This will give us our tokens, as expected
+This will give us our tokens, as expected.

 The trick about the recursive parser (in our case recursive descent parser) is that we will deal with the expression according to the order of evaluation, for example a multiplication has to be dealt first before an addition or subtraction.